COVID-19: Shaping the future through digital business has been saved

 - Produce a playbook for future disruptions.

 Stabilise business operations for future readiness and resilience

 The world will ultimately reopen for business.
 When that happens, the quick fixes and patchwork solutions adopted during the response phase may not stand up to rigorous testing.
 The focus at this stage will be on stabilising and strengthening many of the solutions and processes rushed into place, by being more thoughtful and strategic about their deployment, developing the support infrastructure around them, and fully understanding the impact they will have across their organisations and partner networks.

 - Build a trusted technology ecosystem

 - Scale automation pilots

 - Get to know their people, inside and out.

 Position to thrive longer term by shaping the “next normal”

-As organizations recover, it is essential to cast an eye on the future competitive landscape, considering which changes wrought by the crisis will constitute a “next normal.”
-Those technology leaders able to get ahead of these shifts will help their organizations thrive beyond the near and intermediate terms.
+As organisations recover, it is essential to cast an eye on the future competitive landscape, considering which changes wrought by the crisis will constitute a “next normal.”
+Those technology leaders able to get ahead of these shifts will help their organisations thrive beyond the near and intermediate terms.
 Three longer-term priority areas represent a good start:

 - Reimagine customer experience by focusing on human-centered design